 Bacon Wrapped Dates Recipe

-Dates or date palms, also known as Phoenix dactylifera, come from a plant in the palm family and are what’s used in this bacon-wrapped dates recipe.
+Dates or date palms, also known as Phoenix dactylifera, come from a palm family plant and are used in this bacon-wrapped dates recipe.

-Dates hang off the trees in big huge clusters and when ripe are picked and dried.
-However, they can certainly be enjoyed fresh, but you may have a hard time finding them.
-Dates are a big-time staple food in the middle east and have been for thousands of years.
+Dates hang off the trees in massive clusters and, when ripe, are picked and dried.
+However, they can certainly be enjoyed fresh, but you may have difficulty finding them.
+Dates are a big-time staple food in the Middle East for thousands of years.

 - Remove the pit from the dates.